cfarkas/annotate_my_genomes/README.md

 (Optional) Edit NCPUS value in gawn_config.sh file in "genome_1" folder.
 Default is 10

-- For mouse assembly using "target.gtf" in genome_1 folder, using 30 threads for text processing:
+- For mouse assembly using "target.gtf" in genome_1 folder, using 30 threads for cpu processing:
 ```
 ./genome-download mm10
 ./annotate-my-genomes target.gtf mm10.gtf mm10.fa 30
 ```
-- For rabbit assembly using "target.gtf" in genome_1 folder, using 30 threads for text processing:
+- For rabbit assembly using "target.gtf" in genome_1 folder, using 30 threads for cpu processing:
 ```
 ./genome-download oryCun2
 ./annotate-my-genomes target.gtf oryCun2.gtf oryCun2.fa 30
 ```
 ## Adding Ensembl annotations
-After run the test/examples, users can add annotations located in ensembl by downloading GTF and correspondent fasta aseemblies from ftp repository (ftp://ftp.ensembl.org/pub/release-100/).
+Users can add annotations from Ensembl by downloading GTF and correspondent fasta aseemblies from ftp repository (ftp://ftp.ensembl.org/pub/release-100/).
 These files can be used as inputs for the add-ensembl-annotation pipeline.
 This pipeline will require:
-- final_annotated.gtf output file from annotate_my_genome pipeline
+- StringTie GTF file to annotate

 - [Ensembl_reference_genome_gtf]: Ensembl reference GTF file, available here: ftp://ftp.ensembl.org/pub/release-100/gtf/ (check XXX.100.gtf.gz)